Rich, farm-fresh butter. Whole, local milk. Fresh eggs and pumpkin. Real maple syrup.

 While working on these pumpkin pancakes last week, I read through many recipes.
 I read through hundreds of comments, many of which tried to make these pancakes waistline-friendly with whole wheat flour and yogurt.

 Folks, these are pancakes.
 They are a weekend indulgence.
 This is why you eat oatmeal, Kashi and that painfully-dry-half-of-an-English-muffin during the week.
-It’s Sunday morning: use real ingredients, full fat, and enjoy these incredibly rich, light, pumpkin-y treats.
+It’s the weekend: use real ingredients, full fat, and enjoy these incredibly rich, light, pumpkin-y treats.

 Separating the eggs, whisking the whites to stiff peaks, and folding them into the batter counters the heavy, wet pumpkin giving you impossibly rich, airy cakes.
 For a true indulgence, whisk cardamom into cream and top off a tall stack, dripping in real maple syrup and butter.